-During the online programme, you will be invited to upload a 7-minute Vlog detailing what changes you have made to your daily life as a result of the training.
+During the online programme, you will be invited to upload a 5-minute Vlog detailing what changes you have made to your daily life as a result of the training.
 This Vlog may be viewed by your peers and you will receive tutor feedback.
 We will address the key issues that arise from the exercise in the live weekend.

 A full course evaluation will help us assess your experience and improve delivery for future students.

 A BWY Ayurveda in Action Module Certificate will be awarded following successful completion of all the online modules and attendance of the live training weekend.